 We will celebrate monthly themes the last week of each month: use your imagination!
 December will be the second week of the month.

-September: Stuffed Animals, October: Favorite Costume, November: Super Heroes, December: Winter Wonderland, January: Ice, Ice, Baby- Rock stars, February: Peace, Love, and Dance, March: Green Out, April: Disney Dancing, May: Surfs Up
+September: Stuffed Animals, October: Favorite Costume, November: Super Heroes, December: Winter Wonderland, January: Ice, Ice, Baby- Rock stars, February: Peace, Love, and Dance, March: Spring Has Sprung, April: Disney Dancing, May: Surfs Up